 Since larger fish have a relatively lower gill surface to weight ratio, a lower uptake rate constant (k_1) is to be expected for large fish compared to small fish (Sijm and Linde, 1995; Opperhuizen and Sijm, 1990).
-The uptake of substances in fish is further controlled by the water flow through the gills; the diffusion through aqueous diffusion layers at the gill epithelium; the permeation through the gill epithelium; the rate of blood flow through the gills, and the binding capacity of blood constituents (ECETOC, 1995).
+The uptake of substances in fish is further controlled by the water flow through the gills; the diffusion through aqueous diffusion layers at the gill epithelium; the permeation through the gills, and the binding capacity of blood constituents (ECETOC, 1995).